 Putici recently sat down with ATB Entrepreneur Strategist Dustin Paisley to talk about why he left the security industry, how he started Work Nicer Coworking with no capital to speak of, and more.
 Here are some excerpts from their conversation.

 Get your business moving faster with the ATB X Accelerator, our intensive 14-week accelerator exclusively for early-stage entrepreneurs.
 Apply to be part of an upcoming cohort here!
 The Calgary events are hosted at Work Nicer’s Stephen Avenue and Roxbury locations.
-The Edmonton events will run in Work Nicer’s Beaver House space.
+The Edmonton events will run in Work Nicer’s Beaver House community.

 On why he left a successful business